-A cursory glance at Vaughan’s biography suggests that his music career did not begin until he moved to Austin, Texas at the age of 17; Vaughan would have been 16 at the time of recording.
-As talented as Vaughan was, it is highly unlikely that he was in England at the time gigging as a session musician.
-Therefore we can say safely say that, as far as we know, there is no connection between Stevie Ray Vaughan and JCS; the guitarist credited as “Steve Vaughan” is most likely someone else with a similar name.
+As for Stevie Ray, a cursory glance at his biography suggests that his music career did not begin until he moved to Austin, Texas at the age of 17, and he’d have been 16 at the time of recording.
+Talented though he was, it would be highly unlikely that he was in England at the time gigging as a session musician.

 According to our research, not only did the original concept recording never receive such a release, but we have been unable to locate any Quadrophonic version of JCS on the market, nor does it appear there has ever been one available.
 The closest we’ve come is finding an electronic cover of the title track “Superstar” featured on John Keating’s 1972 album Space Experience, which was released as a Quadrophonic vinyl.